 - Stochastic but not random search - Use an analogy of natural evolution - genetic inheritance (J.G.
 Mendel) the basic principles of transference of hereditary factors from parent to offspring - genes, which present hereditary factors, are lined up on chromosomes - strife for survival (Ch.
-Darwin) the fundamental principle of natural selection is the process by which individual organisms with favorable traits are more likely to survive and reproduce - Not fast in some sense population-based algorithm - Robust efficient in finding good solutions in difficult searches
+Darwin) the fundamental principle of natural selection is the process by which individual organisms with favorable traits are more likely to survive and reproduce - Not fast in some sense population-based algorithm - Robust good at finding high-quality solutions for various optimization problems